 Imports.
 The Department of Foreign Affairs and International Trade administers Canada's cheese import quotas.
 These quotas are divided into European Union and non-European Union sources.
 This results from Canada's obligation to the European Union to import from it 66.0% of the approximately 20.4 million kilograms of cheese that Canada is committed to import annually under the World Trade Organization ("WTO") Agreement on Agriculture.
 Imports within this minimum access commitment of 20.4 million kilograms of cheese are subject to low rates of duty while imports over this commitment are subject to significantly higher tariffs.
 Over-access tariffs for cheese currently stand at 245.5% of invoiced value.
 On May 1, 2004, the European Union expanded with the addition of ten (10) new countries.
-At this time, it is unclear if these new additions will alter the current import ratios defined above and applicable to Canada.
+At this time, these new additions did not alter the current import ratios defined above and applicable to Canada.

 Exports.
-In order to comply with the final decision of the WTO rendered on January 17, 2003, which found that Canada's dairy export practices constituted export subsidies, Canada is forced to export any quantity of milk products over its WTO commitments at the same prices as Canada's national milk prices which makes exports of dairy products from Canada non-competitive.
+In order to comply with the final decision of the WTO rendered in December 2002, which found that Canada's dairy export practices constituted export subsidies, Canada is forced to export any quantity of milk products over its WTO commitments at prices based on Canada's national raw milk prices which makes exports of dairy products from Canada non-competitive.
 The export of by-products like lactose and whey is not affected by the WTO decision.